Dispensationalism: Distinction between Israel and the Church

-Dispensationalists see a historic and demographic distinction between Israel and the Christian Church.
+Dispensationalists see a historic and demographic distinction between Israel and the Church.
 For them, Israel is an ethnic nation consisting of Hebrews (Israelites), beginning with Abraham.
 Believing that the Old Testament promises to Israel await fulfillment, dispensationists link biblical Israel to the modern state of Israel, viewing its establishment as fulfillment of biblical prophecies concerning Israel.
 Christian Zionism has made evangelical Christians some of the most ardent supporters of the State of Israel in American politics.

 The Church, on the other hand, consists of all saved individuals from the "birth of the Church" in the book of Acts until the time of the rapture.
 Classic dispensationalists refer to this period as a "parenthesis", a temporary interlude in the progress of Israel's prophesied history when God has paused his dealing with Israel and is dealing with his Church.

 There are differing views within dispensationalism as to when the church age began.
 Classic dispensationalism considers Pentecost in Acts 2 to be the beginning of the Church as distinct from Israel.
 Charles Finney wrote in 1839 that Pentecost was "the commencement of a new dispensation", emphasizing the role of the Holy Spirit as a distinction.
 Cyrus Scofield did not make Pentecost itself the turning point, but did emphasize its role in dividing the dispensations of "Law" and "Grace".
 In contrast, hyperdispensationalists suggest that the church started later in Acts ("Mid-Acts") with the ministry of Paul, identifying the start of the church as occurring between the salvation of Saul in Acts 9 and the Holy Spirit's commissioning of Paul in Acts 13.
 E. W. Bullinger and the ultradispensationalists taught that the church began in Acts 28.
 According to progressive dispensationalism, the distinction between Israel and the Church is not mutually exclusive, as there is a recognized overlap between the two.
 The overlap includes Jewish Christians, such as James, brother of Jesus, who likely aimed to integrate Jesus's teachings with the Second Temple Judaism practiced in Jerusalem during their historical context.
 Additionally, there were Christians of Jewish ethnicity, like Peter and Paul the Apostle, who had differing opinions about Jewish and gentile adherence to Mosaic law.
 Progressive dispensationalism "softens" the Church/Israel distinction by seeing some Old Testament promises as expanded by the New Testament to include the Church without replacing the promises to its original audience, Israel.

+Dispensationalists thus do not view passages such as Romans 9:6 as teaching that the Church is the "New Israel", but rather arguing that it creates a distinction within the nation of Israel, distinguishing the whole from the believing remnant within Israel.